brooks-builds/game_template_platform/README.md

 # What to work on

-- Have entities move into and out of cells as they update
+- Store entities into HashMaps and convert the grid to store the id's of the entities and where they are in the world.
 - have all platforms draw as one mesh
+- Only check the collidable entities near the player each update tick